sharriy/spark-201-project/README.md

 # spark-201-project

-To run the application:
-use build_utility.sh to build all the utilities present under /modules/pipeline/ path required by main file. then submit run_app.sh script (environment specific changes can be made)
+To run the Spark_model.ipynb notebook, please have the fraudTrain.csv and fraudTest.csv inside data/ folder in this location.
+Otherwise, change the filepath in the notebook.